nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 ## Configuration

 1. Open the _Sofie&nbsp;Core_ Settings page ([http://localhost:3000/settings?admin=1](http://localhost:3000/settings?admin=1)), click on your Studio, and then Peripheral Devices.
-1. Click the plus button (`+`) in the Parent Devices section and configure the created device to be for your Package manager.
+1. Click the plus button (`+`) in the Parent Devices section and configure the created device to be for your Package Manager.
 1. On the sidebar under the current Studio, select to the Package Manager section.
 1. Click the plus button under the Package Containers heading, then click the edit icon (pencil) to the right of the newly-created package container.
 1. Give this package container an ID of `casparcgContainer0` and a label of `CasparCG Package Container`.